R3DRUN3/codex-unchained/README.md

 ## Use cases

 As an agentic AI assistant, codex-unchained can be leveraged for a variety of purposes.
-Primarily, it serves as a platform for experimenting with AI-driven automation (trictly with caution and exclusively within controlled test environments).
+Primarily, it serves as a platform for experimenting with AI-driven automation (strictly with caution and exclusively within controlled test environments).

-For red team operators 🔴👾, it can also be utilized to prototype and test new automated attack workflows, including but not limited to:
+For red team operators 🔴👾 it can also be utilized to prototype and test new automated attack workflows, including but not limited to:

 - Automated Post-Exploitation Operations